francisalfanta/netmeshAssist/README.md

 Limitation
 - The app is exclusively available for Android.
-- Supports image uploads only in the following formats: JPG, JPEG, BMP, and PNG.
+- Supports image uploads only in the following formats: JPG, JPEG, BMP, PNG and JFIF(if phone support).
 - Google Geolocation API Request Limit
   - The app uses Google Geolocation API with a maximum of 1333 free requests per day.
 - Effect Beyond